GoogleCloudPlatform/php-docs-samples/compute/cloud-client/firewall/README.md

 ## The client library

-This sample uses the [Google Cloud Compute Client Library for PHP][google-cloud-php].
+This sample uses the [Google Cloud Compute Client Library for PHP][google-cloud-php-compute].
 You can read the documentation for more details on API usage and use GitHub to [browse the source][google-cloud-php-source] and [report issues][google-cloud-php-issues].